kobejean/kobejean.github.io/_posts/2019-07-22-cross-entropy-loss.md

 \log\left(\prod_{(\x,\y) \in \D} P(\x,\y | \theta)\right) = \sum_{(\x,\y) \in \D} \log(P(\x,\y | \theta))
 $$

 Using log-probabilities keeps the values in a reasonable range.
+It also keeps computing the gradient simple because it is easier to aggregate the gradient of a sum of functions than it is a product of functions.

 ## Well-behaved Gradients